 - Health First Pro-Health & Fitness (255 Borman Drive, Merritt Island)

 - Parrish Healthcare

 - Appointment required for locations, call 321-268-6139 or text "covid test" to 321-204-1699.

 - Locations are rotated throughout the week.

-- Thursday, 12-1pm, at the Harry T. Moore Social Services Center parking lot, 725 S. Deleon Ave., Titusville
+- Tuesday, April 8 and Thursday, May 20 12-1pm, at the Harry T. Moore Social Services Center parking lot, 725 S. Deleon Ave., Titusville

 If you are exhibiting symptoms, or have questions about COVID-19, please contact The Florida Department of Health’s COVID-19 hotline (available 24/7) at 1-888-779-6121 or reach out via email at COVIDfirstname.lastname@example.org.